-In the worst floods in a century, torrential rainfall left over 300 dead and hundreds of thousands homeless, with many still stranded, running out of clean water and food.
+In the worst floods in a century, torrential rainfall in the Southwestern state of Kerala has left over 300 dead and hundreds of thousands homeless, with many still stranded, running out of clean water and food.

-Giovanna Reda, Head of Humanitarian Programmes for Asia region, said:
+Giovanna Reda, CAFOD’s Head of Humanitarian Programmes for Asia, said:

 “Unprecedented monsoon rains in Kerala have washed away whole villages and left communities homeless.
 Crops and livestock have been destroyed.
 Many families arrive at relief camps with only the clothes they are wearing.
 They have lost everything.